A Trusted Friend in a Complicated World

 Makin Bacon

 A lack of paper towels helped inspire Abbey Fleck to create a new way to make crispy bacon fast.
-When her family didn’t have paper towels to soak up the excess grease from microwave cooked bacon one Saturday morning in 1993, the eight-year-old decided to figure out a better way to cook bacon.
+One morning in 1993, when her family didn’t have paper towels to soak up the excess grease from microwave-cooked bacon, the then-8-year-old decided to figure out a better way to cook the beloved breakfast meat.
 After a little trial and error, she came up with the Makin Bacon, a microwave-safe stand that allows you to drape bacon over it as you cook.
-The bacon is able to crisp up while the bacon fat pools in a bowl underneath it.
+The bacon can then crisp up while the fat pools in a bowl underneath.
 Her brilliant idea helped make her a millionaire as a teenager.

 ear muffs